wolftype/versor/README.md

 COMPILATION
 ---

-For this version you need C++11 support (gcc 4.7 or higher or clang 3.2 or higher) and for graphics support you'll want glew.
+For this version you need C++11 support, which is now common (gcc 4.7 or higher or clang 3.2 or higher) and for graphics support you'll want glew.
 See the [Troubleshooting](#TROUBLESHOOTING) section below for instructions on installing glew.

 	git clone git://github.com/wolftype/versor.git